Data manager

 Get access to this feature by migrating to the new pricing model that considers processed events.

-To delete an event or customer property that has not been tracked yet, simply click on the "bin" icon next to it.
-If there already are values tracked for this property, you must delete those values first. if you have admin access and you want to delete events follow these steps:
+To delete an event or customer property that hasn't been tracked yet, simply click on the "bin" icon next to it.
+If there are already values tracked for this property, you must delete those values first.

 1919